Smithville Township, Brunswick County, North Carolina

 Smithville Township is one of six townships within Brunswick County, North Carolina, United States.
 As of the 2000 Census, Smithville Township had a population of 12,019 and a population density of 152 PD/sqmi.
-It is a part of the Myrtle Beach metropolitan area.
+It is a part of the Wilmington, NC Metropolitan Statistical Area.

 Smithville Township, occupying 79 sqmi of land and 120.3 sqmi of water, is located on the Atlantic Ocean coast and encompasses the towns of Oak Island, Southport, Caswell Beach, and Bald Head Island.
 It is the site of the Brunswick Nuclear Generating Station.